Investor Profile

 The pension fund is also exploring whether to increase the allocation to impact, currently at 1 per cent.
 The next step in the process will involve drilling down into the extent to which participants are prepared to trade impact for returns and in what topics and themes they want to focus.

-Detailhandel is a mostly passive investor (around 90 per cent of assets are in index strategies) but uses custom indexes to shape what the market gives to its own preferences.
-The only exception is the allocation to long duration sovereign debt which doesn’t have an ESG filter because only a few European countries are committed to integrating ESG in their sovereign issuance.
+Detailhandel is a mostly passive investor (around 90 per cent of assets are in listed strategies) but uses custom indexes to shape what the market gives to its own preferences.
+The only exception is the allocation to long duration sovereign debt which doesn’t have an ESG custom index, but does have a sustainable bond objective.

 Another project in the pipeline includes integrating forward looking climate data in the custom-built equity index for developed markets.